Meet Kevin Lembo

 Kevin grew up in the manufacturing town of Paterson, New Jersey, where his parents owned a small machine shop.
 Family finances were often at the mercy of boom-and-bust cycles and when Kevin was a boy, his stepfather suffered an accident at the shop that forced him off the job and cost the family their only source of income and their health insurance.
 Kevin was the first in his family to attend college.

-Kevin now lives in Guilford with Charles, and their son Jordan, who is a senior at Guilford High School.
+Kevin now lives in Guilford with Charles, and their son Jordan, who is a freshman at Southern Connecticut State University.